MaxHalford/directory-architecture/README.md

-# Markup Directory
+# Directory Architecture

 When I make tutorials or give reports I like displaying all the files and directories of a project like a cascade.
-With markup languages you can create pretty "wells" where this looks good:

-	bikes/
-        static/
-            js/
-                Leaflet.vector-markers.min.js
-                Leaflet.vector-markers.js
-            data/
-                Toulouse.csv
-            css/
-                Leaflet.vector-markers.css
-                Leaflet.vector-markers.css.map
-        lib/
-            __init__.py
-            JCDecaux.py
-        templates/
-            index.html
-        serve.py
-        update.py

 These can be cumbersome to type by hand and so I wrote a small script to generate these automatically.
-All you have to do is modify the ``path`` variable in the ``convert.py`` script and run the script.
-This will produce a markdown script called ``directory.md`` which you can copy paste in any markdown file.

-If you want to adapt this for other markup languages (YAML for example) don't hesitate, it shouldn't be too hard!
-If you can't be bothered and really need it to work for another language send me a mail (**``maxhalford25@gmail.com``**) and I'll add it with pleasure.
+## Example

+With markup languages you can create "wells" where this looks good.

+    example
+    ├───┐ static
+    │   ├───┐ js
+    │   │   ├─── Leaflet.vector-markers.min.js
+    │   │   └─── Leaflet.vector-markers.js
+    │   ├───┐ data
+    │   │   └─── Toulouse.csv
+    │   └───┐ css
+    │       ├─── Leaflet.vector-markers.css
+    │       └─── Leaflet.vector-markers.css.map
+    ├───┐ lib
+    │   ├─── __init__.py
+    │   └─── JCDecaux.py
+    ├───┐ templates
+    │   └─── index.html
+    ├─── serve.py
+    └─── update.py

+## Usage

+    cd Directory-Architecture
+    ./probe example/

+By doing this a markdown file called ``architecture.md`` is saved into the directory to be probed.
+It ressembles the example above.

+Make sure to not forget the ``/`` to the end of the pathname, or else ``architecture.md`` will be saved into ``Directory-Architecture``.

+You can use both absolute and relative paths.

-### To do
+## To do

 - Add filter
-- Add other formats
 - Make the script callable from the shell

-- Make interface
+If you want to implement a new feature please feel free to send me a mail (**``maxhalford25@gmail.com``**) and I'll be glad to help.